david-kamensky/tIGAr/README.md

 # tIGAr

 A Python library for isogeometric analysis (IGA) using FEniCS.
+An article outlining the design of ``tIGAr`` is currently in preparation; please check back soon for details.

 ## Dependencies
 * Any meaningful usage requires [FEniCS](https://fenicsproject.org/) (version 2017.2) and its dependencies.